-J. Thompson Cravens is a distinguished attorney and the Managing Partner/President of Cravens & Noll, P.C.
+J. Thompson Cravens is a distinguished attorney and the managing partner and president of Cravens & Noll, P.C.
 Based in Richmond, Virginia, Mr. Cravens brings over three decades of professional experience to his work in the areas of personal injury law, criminal law, domestic relations, and military law.
-A decorated military service member and sought-after speaker and educator, he has been recognized by Super Lawyers® and is also a lifetime member of Best Attorneys of America and the Million Dollar Advocates Forum, an honor received by less than 1% of all trial lawyers in the United States.
+A decorated military service member and sought-after speaker and educator, he has been recognized by Super Lawyers® and is also a lifetime member of Best Attorneys of America and the Million Dollar Advocates Forum, an honor received by less than 1 percent of all trial lawyers in the United States.

 Today one of the top attorneys in his area, Mr. Cravens notes that he has had his eye on a career in law since childhood: